abdeoliveira/timepatrol/README.md

 ```

 Note that all snapshots containing the user-given substring `10:` in the `time` field
 were selected for deletion.
 I recommend you play with the other selectors.
-I
+In
-n any case, the user will always be prompted to confirm the deletion
+any case, the user will always be prompted to confirm the deletion
 with the `No` answer being the defaut.

 * `toggle-keep`: Toggles between protect and unprotect snapshots.